Control table: Interpreter

-The subroutines may be coded either in the same language as the interpreter itself or any other supported program language (provided that suitable inter-language 'Call' linkage mechanisms exist).
-The choice of language for the interpreter and/or subroutines will usually depend upon how portable it needs to be across various platforms.
-There may be several versions of the interpreter to enhance the portability of a control table.
-A subordinate control table pointer may optionally substitute for a subroutine pointer in the 'action' columns if the interpreter supports this construct, representing a conditional 'drop' to a lower logical level, mimicking a conventional structured program structure.
+Handler functions often are coded in the same language as the interpreter, but could be in another language provided a suitable inter-language call-linkage mechanisms exists.
+The choice of language for the interpreter and handler functions usually depends on how portable it needs to be across various platforms.
+There may be several versions of the interpreter to support portability.
+A subordinate control table pointer may optionally substitute for a function pointer in the action column if the interpreter supports this construct; representing a conditional drop to a lower logical level, mimicking structured programming.